A worksheet to deepen students’ understanding of fractions.

 Assign each student a fraction, or allow the students to choose their own.
 If you have access to a set of fraction dice, students can roll to get a starting fraction.
 This is written in the box at the top of the worksheet.
 Print this resource on cardstock and slide into a dry-erase pocket.
 Then, use with a dry-erase marker for added longevity.

 Students then complete a ‘fact file’ for their fraction.
 Activities include:

 - identifying an equivalent fraction and decimal

-- decomposing the fraction in a variety of ways
+- decomposing the fraction

 - locating the fraction on a number line